 I like to start with Success.

 Pageant Queens understand that a “crown” merely provides a platform for delivering their message.
-In order to have a successful pageant season they must identify their passion and purpose which will drive and motivate them to reach their goal.
+In order to have a successful pageant season, they must identify their passion and purpose which will drive and motivate them to reach their goal.
 Then they envision reaching their goal by employing the strategy of visualization.
-They dream of seeing themselves standing on stage, hearing their name called out, walking in their evening gown with new sash, crown and flowers while waving to the audience and thanking the judges.
+They dream of seeing themselves standing on stage, hearing their name called out, walking in their evening gown with new sash, crown, and flowers while waving to the audience and thanking the judges.
 They even practice their “I can’t believe I just won” face…why?

-Studies show visualization improves motivation, coordination and concentration and has been understood since Aristotle described the process over 2,000 years ago, “First, have a definite, clear, practical ideal; a goal, an objective.
+Studies show visualization improves motivation, coordination, concentration and has been understood since Aristotle described the process over 2,000 years ago, “First, have a definite, clear, practical ideal; a goal, an objective.
 Second, have the necessary means to achieve your ends: wisdom, money, materials, and methods.
 Third, adjust all your means to that end.”

 Since titles are passed on to a new Queen each year, her deadline is clearly defined and she can set up a timeline for reaching mini-milestones that will all take her to her ultimate goal.
 Sharing her vision with others…that journey may or may not result in a crown and she knows that.
 Her actions align with her purpose.

-Mini-milestones are defined in three major areas of Being, Body and Brain.
+Mini-milestones are defined in three major areas of Being, Body, and Brain.
 Her planning routine is broken down to reflect this all while moving her towards her intended goal … the coveted crown.

 Being covers her spiritual house, so to speak.
 Her relationships with others and is also known as her network.
 It includes her platform, also known as her community service, and how she intends to make the world a better place.
 She will need to track sponsor relationships and fundraising in addition to her volunteer hours.